- Transactions are proposals to update the ledger

 - The transaction is contractually valid (see Contracts)

 Transaction uniqueness: There exists no other committed transaction that has consumed any of the inputs to our proposed transaction (see Consensus)

-If the transaction gathers all the required signatures but these conditions do not hold, the transaction’s outputs will not be valid, and will not be accepted as inputs to subsequent transactions.
+If the transaction gathers all of the required signatures, but the preceding conditions do not hold, the transaction’s outputs will not be valid and will not be accepted as inputs to subsequent transactions.

 - The specified notary for the transaction does check whether the reference states are current.
 However, reference states are not consumed when the transaction containing them is committed to the ledger.

 - The contracts for reference states are not executed for the transaction containing them.

 As well as input states and output states, transactions contain: